zio/zio/docs/datatypes/contextual/index.md

 3. **Service Implementation** — After that, we implement our service by creating a new Service and then lifting that entire implementation into the `ZLayer` data type by using the `succeed` constructor.

+4. **Defining Dependencies** — If our service has a dependency on other services, we should use constructors like `ZLayer.fromService` and `ZLayer.fromServices`.

-4. **Accessor Helper** — Finally, to create the API more ergonomic, it's better to write accessor methods for all of our service methods.
+5. **Accessor Helper** — Finally, to create the API more ergonomic, it's better to write accessor methods for all of our service methods.

 Accessor methods allow us to utilize all the features inside the service through the ZIO Environment.
 That means, if we call `putStrLn`, we don't need to pull out the `putStrLn` from the ZIO Environment.
 The `accessM` method helps us to access the environment of effect and reduce the redundant operation, every time.